emoji-king/marketTrader/README.md

 This option utilizes the entire program and loops specific functions to automate trading on the stock market.

 *Note: This program is still in development.
-Until I finish testing and debugging it, I won't implement the real stock trading. it is currently only using market data to invest and sell based on its predictions.*
+Until I finish testing and debugging it, I won't implement the real stock trading. it is currently only using market data to paper trade.*
 # How does marketTrader work?
 This section is specifically detailing the automated trade bot.